Ayishathesni001a/text_summarizer/README.md

-# Transcription and Summary PDF Generator
+# voice to text summarisation

 This project transcribes audio files and generates a summary of the transcriptions, then compiles both into a downloadable PDF document.
 The system uses NLTK for text processing and ReportLab for PDF generation.